westpa/westpa/doc/documentation/cli/w_multi_west.rst

   -a, --aux auxdata
     Name of additional auxiliary dataset to be combined.
 Can be called multiple times.
     (Default: None)

+  -aa, --auxall
+    Combine all auxiliary datsets as labeled in ``west.h5`` in folder 01.
+(Default: False)

 Examples
 --------